gruntwork-io/docs/docs/guides/stay-up-to-date/cis/cis-1.4.0/index.md

----
-pagination_label: Update to CIS AWS Foundations Benchmark 1.4.0
+# Update to CIS AWS Foundations Benchmark 1.4.0
----

-# What you’ll learn in this guide

 This guide consists of two main sections: